prof-rossetti/georgetown-opim-557-201803/notes/visual-basic/datatypes/arrays.md

 #### Iteration

-Use a `For Each` loop to iterate through each item in the array:
+Once you have studied loops, you can use a `For Each` loop to iterate through each item in an array:

 ```vba
 Dim Team As Variant ' use Variant datatype instead of String datatype to avoid error